What is the ECI?

 Failure to comply with filing of ECI

-After the three-month grace period has elapsed and the company has failed to comply with the ECI requirement, IRAS shall issue a Notice of Assessment (NOA) based on its estimation of that particular company’s income.
-The company then has one month from the date of IRAS’ NOA to submit its written objection should it not agree with IRAS’ estimated assessment.
-Otherwise, the NOA is recognized as final and the same holds true despite differences on the information of revenues declared on it is Form C and the accounts submitted subsequently.
+If a company has failed to comply with the ECI requirement, IRAS shall issue a Notice of Assessment (NOA) based on its estimation of its income.
+The company then has one month from the date of IRAS’ NOA to submit its written objection if it does not agree with IRAS’ estimated assessment.
+Otherwise, the NOA is recognized as final.

 - Obtain an e-Access code to file ECI online